CamilleOnoda/Projects/Coffee-and-Wifi/README.md

 </head>
 <body>
 <h1 style="text-align:center">Welcome!</h1>
+<p>Thank you for exploring my project!
+This app is born out of my love for road cycling and the joy of discovering cyclist-friendly cafes.
+I'm committed to maintaining and enhancing this app, making sure that it remains accessible to fellow cyclists eager to share their favorite cafes.
+Their feedback is invaluable, and I will continue improving usability and adding new features based on their suggestions.</p>
 <h2 style="text-align:center">☕️Coffee & Wifi 💻</h2>
 <p>This Python script implements a web application using the Flask framework
 for managing information about cafes.
 The application allows users to view a